sourcegraph/handbook/content/company/team/index.md

 ## Eli Rothschild (He/Him)

 - Account Executive
-- New York, New York (Currently in Boca Raton, FL)
+- New York, New York
 - [eli@sourcegraph.com](mailto:eli@sourcegraph.com), [LinkedIn](https://www.linkedin.com/in/eli-rothschild-b922824a/)
 - Eli was raised in Baltimore, MD, has been in New York City since 2007.
 He has been in SaaS sales with early stage to high growth companies for a majority of his professional career.
 Prior to joining Sourcegraph, Eli was an Enterprise Account Executive at Segment, and previously at Mixpanel during similar stages of company growth.
 When not listening to the latest tech and business podcasts, Eli is a student of U.S and World history, enjoys playing chess, following his favorite sports teams, and traveling.